Dissertation & Article Working Groups (DAWGs): What They Are, How They Work

 Submissions.
 A range of submissions, up to a maximum of 6 double-spaced pages, are appropriate, but the best are perhaps early drafts of single sections (Introduction, Results, Discussion, etc).
-My preference is for shorter, earlier submissions—drafts that are advanced enough to have structure, but that have not yet been through multiple rounds of revision and/or editing.
+My preference is for early drafts, especially if they are written for the workshop.
+The submissions must be in prose (i.e. continuous stretches of writing divided into paragraph.
 An outline is too early.
 The other limit is when the paper is polished and nearly complete: at that point it should go to your supervisor, not to the group!

 Commitment.
 Joining a DAWG requires a real commitment, both in terms of time and in terms of active engagement with others’ writing.
 Participation is expected even when your own work is not being workshopped; these groups will only work if there is a mutual commitment to reading peers’ submissions.
 Circumstances can make perfect attendance unrealistic, but the expectation is that you put the meetings in your calendar and be prepared to attend every meeting.

 Finally, two “rules”: